What are the different ways of searching for my content?

 Using Upthere's search as a filter for your files can be used as a convenient grouping mechanism.
 When you perform your search, the returned search results can be selected for activities like delete or add to a Loop by using the overflow menu.
 Think of our search as more than a way to find files with certain text in the file name; it can also be used to return relevant types of files in the content section you're searching in.
 Try searching your photos & videos by file type ("video", "photo"), file extension ("mp4", "gif"), or even file name ("vacation", "home") and see what you're able to find & select!

-Also, did you know you can use your keyboard's Command+F keys to do a quick search?
-From the Photos & Videos, Music, or Documents sections, click Command+F to jump to the search bar at the top of the page, then begin typing terms for your search.
+Tip: you can use your keyboard's Command+F keys (Mac) or Ctrl+F keys (Windows) to jump into the search bar at the top of the screen.
+From the Photos & Videos, Music, or Documents sections, use these shortcuts to jump into the search bar, then begin typing terms for your search.